What Are Cataracts?

 Do I need to have my lens prescription updated after cataract surgery?

 You will likely need to revisit your regular eye doctor to have your lens prescription updated after cataract surgery.
-We have several premium lens options available at our center in Napa, CA, that can help reduce or eliminate your need for corrective lenses following surgery.
+We have several premium lens options available at our eye center that can help reduce or eliminate your need for corrective lenses following surgery.
 Talk to your cataract surgeon about Premium IOLs.

 What happens if I don't get cataract surgery?